 45From the 6th hour, there was darkness over all the land, until the 9th hour.

-46About the 9th hour, Jesus cried out with a loud voice and said, God, god, why have you forsaken me?
+46About the 9th hour, Joshua cried out with a loud voice and said, God, god, why have you forsaken me?

 What modern times are being referenced in this passage?